Leadership Insight Series

 • Struggles to develop people who might surpass them

-• Opinions stated as facts—the conversation closes rather than opens
+• Opinions stated as facts, and the conversation closes rather than opens

 • Feels threatened rather than curious when someone on the team is excellent